 In 2010, the Lottery was directed by law to deposit more than $100 million each year in Lottery proceeds in the Opportunity Pathways Account (OPA), which helps fund access grants, state work study awards and two merit scholarship programs.
 In addition, funds from the OPA could be used for early learning programs.
 Besides the OPA, Lottery proceeds continued to contribute to stadium debt reduction for Safeco Field and Qwest Field and Exhibition Center, and to support problem gambling prevention and treatment programs.

 The Lottery is required by law to return a minimum of 45% of gross annual revenue as prizes to players.
 On average, prizes awarded have been almost 60% of sales revenue.
 Unclaimed prizes must be held in the state lottery account for 180 days after the drawing before the unclaimed prize money reverts back to the Lottery.

 A person must be at least 18 years of age to be able to play or purchase lottery tickets.
 Lottery tickets are only legally purchased at a licensed Lottery retailer establishment.
-Tickets are prohibited from being sold over the Internet.
+The sale of lottery tickets over the internet is prohibited.

 CASINO CITY NETWORK: Online Casino City | Casino City Times | Poker Zone | RGT Online | Casino City Press | Gaming Directory | iGaming News

 Casino City is an independent directory and information service free of any gaming operator's control.
 Warning: You must ensure you meet all age and other regulatory requirements before entering a Casino or placing a wager.
 There are hundreds of jurisdictions in the world with Internet access and hundreds different games and gambling opportunities available on the Internet.
 YOU are responsible for determining if it is legal for YOU to play any particular games or place any particular wager.
 Please play responsibly.